 The other larger con in the area is Rose City Comic Con held in Portland, OR.
 We have gone to this one twice and have had a great time.
 This is a typical con with guests, panels, exhibitors, and artists.
 It is generally a bit smaller in size than ECCC but has been growing larger each year.

-Lastly and worth noting a large contributor to the market of collectables at these cons is toy manufacturer Funko.
+Lastly and worth noting a large contributor to the market at these cons is toy manufacturer Funko.
 Funko’s HQ is just up the interstate from us a bit in Everett, WA.
 The HQ is a wonderful toy wonderland for kids and adults to enjoy.
 We have visited it ourselves and had a wonderful time.
 It’s a great asset to have these guys in our region.

 The events I mentioned here just covers till September, and there are other town cons/events out there if you are interested.
 In Olympia in June is the Olympia Comics Festival which is fantastic to have locally.
 We have found, since moving here 5 years ago, that Washington State and the greater NW area has a lot to offer and delivers year after year rich experiences to fans of all things nerdy and of popular culture and grows each year.
 One day sooner rather than later you may even see The Brooding Muse there!